 If you would like to purchase archival (printable PDF) copies of pre-2005 editions of theNDS, click the below image.

-Cost is $50 per copy/year ($25 for members) and includes shipping and handling.
+Cost is $50 per copy/year (NOT all copies of the NDS prior to 2005), $25 for members, and includes shipping and handling.
 Alternatively, for hard copies, a check or money order made out to the American Wood Council can be mailed to:

 American Wood Council

 222 Catoctin Circle SE, Suite 201 Leesburg, VA 20175

 Attn: NDS Archives.

 Errata and addendums that have been developed for AWC documents are available here in PDF format.